Abe League of Their Moe: Critical response

 John Schwarz of Bubbleblabber gave the episode a 9.5 out of 10.
 He liked the Grampa and Moe dynamic and liked the jokes.
 He also thought the satire of baseball was “sadly needed”.
 Mike Celestino of Laughing Place also liked the jokes and the pairing of Moe and Grampa.
 However, he thought the plot was “meandering”.
 Marisa Roffman of Give Me My Remote liked baseball-themed Simpsons episodes and wanted to rewatch the episode because she missed the jokes from the stadium advertisements.

 Brandon Zachary of Screen Rant highlighted the couple's relationship, saying, "It's a surprisingly effective pairing that the show hasn't explored too often."
 Nick Valdez of Comicbook.com ranked the episode tenth on his list of all the episodes of the season.
 He said it was the best episode focusing on Gramps's past, commenting, "It's such a good idea that it's surprising it took this long to make, but the episode itself strays from the main topic to focus on an international player that Moe and Abe bring to Springfield.
 It doesn't end as well as it begins, but it's still very entertaining."

 Awards and nominations

 Hank Azaria was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance at the 77th Primetime Creative Arts Emmy Awards for his role in this episode as Moe Szyslak.
+Writer Joel H. Cohen was nominated for the Writers Guild of America Award for Television: Animation at the 78th Writers Guild of America Awards for his script for this episode.